simon387/notes/espanolo_y_catala_y_barcelona/barcelona.md

 4. Use it or lose it *"ogni lasciata, è persa"*
 5. Download offline google maps
 6. Download offline google translate
+7. Shops closed on Domingo
+8. No grip when rain

 ---